• Skip to primary navigation

 • Samosa Wrappers: You'll find these thin sheets of phyllo dough in the frozen section of your local supermarket.
 They come in different shapes and sizes, and I usually like to use thin long strips because they're the easiest to shape.
 If you can't find them anywhere, you can use spring roll wrappers instead and cut them into strips.

-• Ground Beef: You'll need ground beef (I like to grind mine myself so I'm in full control of how much fat goes into it) and I prefer a slightly fattier ground beef for samosas just to make sure they don't go dry.
+• Ground Beef: You'll need ground beef (I like to grind mine myself, so I'm in full control of how much fat goes into it), and I prefer a slightly fattier ground beef for samosas just to make sure they don't go dry.
 You can also use ground lamb instead.

-• Onion: I personally like to use red onions with lamb or beef, but you can use any type of onions you like.
+• Onion: I like to use red onions with lamb or beef, but you can use any type of onions you like.

-• Pomegranate molasses: An essential when it comes. to Syrian, Palestinian, and Lebanese cooking.
+• Pomegranate molasses: An essential when it comes to Syrian, Palestinian, and Lebanese cooking.
 You can find this ingredient at your local Arab market, or you can make your own with just 3 ingredients.

 • Black Pepper: I like to use freshly ground black pepper.